Sindex42/CV/README.md

 Point of contact between university club members, committee and the union.
 Regularly involved in teaching climbing safety and skills to individuals of different backgrounds and abilities.
 Answering questions and interacting with new members at events and by email to foster enthusiasm for the sport.
 Designing and writing a regular newsletter and management and editing of club official website.

 ## Interests
-- Avid rock climber since 2011
+- Rock climbing: From trad climbing in Yosemite and the Peak District, to bouldering in Fontainebleau, I have been a keen climber since 2011 travelling and climbing around the world
-- Puzzles, my modest collection of Rubik's cubes
+- Puzzles: my modest collection of Rubik's cubes and burr puzzles treaten to overtake all my shelf space
-- Fluent French, German and Luxembourgish
+- Languages: Growing up in Luxembourg, I am fluent in French, German and Luxembourgish